 The United States and the countries in which our products are produced or sold have imposed and may impose additional quotas, duties, tariffs, or other restrictions or regulations, or may adversely adjust prevailing quota, duty, or tariff levels.
 The results of any audits or related disputes regarding these restrictions or regulations (including, for example, regarding the proper import classification code, or HTS code, for a given product) could have an adverse effect on our financial statements for the period or periods for which the applicable final determinations are made.
 Countries impose, modify, and remove tariffs and other trade restrictions in response to a diverse array of factors, including global and national economic and political conditions, which make it impossible for us to predict future developments regarding tariffs and other trade restrictions.
 For example, the U.S. government has in recent years imposed increased tariffs on imports from certain foreign countries, such as China, and any imposition of additional tariffs by the United States could result in the adoption of tariffs by other countries, leading to a global trade war.
 Any such future tariffs by the United States or other countries could have a significant impact on our business.
 While we may attempt to renegotiate prices with suppliers or diversify our supply chain in response to tariffs or shift production between manufacturers in different countries, such efforts may not yield immediate results or may be ineffective or not possible in the near-term.
-For example, starting in 2020, we began shifting production capacity from China to Vietnam, which means that the U.S. government's tariffs on certain imports from China to vietnam, which means that the U.S. government's tariffs on certain imports from China currently only affect a small portion of our existing production volume.
-But we may be required to shift production capacity back to China (or other countries for which the U.S. government has imposed higher tariffs) due to the CO
+For example, starting in 2020, we began shifting production capacity from China to Vietnam, which means that the U.S. government's tariffs on certain imports from China to Vietnam, which means that the U.S. government's tariffs on certain imports form China to Vietnam, which means that the U.S. government's tariffs or other countries for which the end customer; however, this could reduce the competitiveness of our products and adversely affect net revenue.